25 Easy Ways to Be Healthier Than Ever in the New Year

 Store fruit in a bowl on the counter or mixed unsalted nuts in a glass jar or canister—it’ll remind you to reach for those fiber- and protein-filled options instead of rummaging in the cupboard for cookies or crackers.
 “They will nourish the body and you’ll feel more satisfied,” says Moore.
 Even better, resist the urge to stock up on unhealthy items like chips or candy; not only are they high in calories, fat, sugar, and salt, they also often contain preservatives and other additives that can wreak havoc on your body over time.
 These are silent signs you might be eating too many preservatives.

 The rules of drinking are no longer so clear—binge drinking is obviously harmful to your health, but you don’t necessarily have to abstain completely, according to the Mayo Clinic, which states moderate alcohol consumption (up to one drink a day for women and two for men) may actually reduce your risk of heart disease, stroke, and diabetes.
 Choose resveratrol-rich red wine, a polyphenol that acts like an antioxidant; light beer, which is typically lower in calories; and swap out sugary cocktail mixers for club soda or zero calorie options like Sparkling Ice, naturally flavored sparkling waters, iced teas, or lemonades.
-These are other ways to make skinnier cocktails.

 You don’t have to deny your sweet tooth altogether.
 Instead of ice cream or cookies, nibble on a square of dark chocolate, which is filled with antioxidants that may protect against cancer, heart disease, and cognitive decay.
 Or savor a few frozen berries or grapes.
 “They’re a flavorful and nutritious answer and in the time it takes to finish them, the craving for dessert may pass,” says Moore.
 Learn more about the many health benefits of chocolate.